mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 * ORG_MEMBER

 ~> **IMPORTANT:**
 This resource is specifically to mange the invitations, not the user beyond that.
-Once the invite is accepted, the resource will be missing from the state.
-Unless the `resource` block is removed, Terraform will attempt to create the invite again on the next apply.
+Possible provider behavior depending on the invitee's action:
+* If the user has not yet accepted the invitation, the provider leaves the invitation as is.
+* If the user has accepted the invitation and is now an organization member, the provider will remove the invitation from the Terraform state.
+The invitation must then be removed from the Terraform resource configuration.
+* If the user accepts the invitation and then leaves the organization, the provider will re-add the invitation if the resource definition is not removed from the Terraform configuration.

 ## Example Usages